CraftyServerMC/Server/README.md

 This module allows clients to connect with the server, parses packages from them and sends packages to them.

 #### This module does the following:
- - Accept connections, recieve, parse and send packages to and from Minecraft Clients
+ - Accept connections, recieve, parse and send packages to and from Minecraft Clients *(Misses some features)*
- - Store and access parameters for different client connections
+ - Store and access parameters for different client connections *(Not started)*
- - Provide data type parser for Minecraft protocol
+ - Provide data type parser for Minecraft protocol *(VarInt and VarLong are done, others not started)*

 #### Why is it its own module?
 This Server only recieves and parses packages for them to have a length, a data field an an ID.
 It does not process them further in case a self-creted protocol should be processed.